etchteam/offline-ux/experiments/workbox-precache/readme.md

-# My first Workbox precache
+# Workbox precache

-A Workbox implementation of [my first cache](https://glitch.com/edit/#!/my-first-cache) with precaching via the Workbox CLI...
+A Workbox implementation of [my first offline-website](https://glitch.com/edit/#!/my-first-offline-website) with precaching via the Workbox CLI...

 ---